 October is known for many things, but probably most of all it is known for being super spooky!
 There are several places you can go in Greater St. Cloud to get your pants scared off.
 The Harvest of Horror in St. Augusta is delightfully terrifying, including a hayride through a corn field and forest, and on-foot scares through the maze.
 Molitor’s Haunted Acres also features a spooky walk-through experience guaranteed to leave you freaked out!

 From murals to sculptures, the downtown St. Cloud area is full of great public art installations.
 Check out the Be the Change butterfly in the alley between 6th and 7th Ave North for a beautiful photo op.
 Go visit #16 on the corner of 5th Ave North and 1st St. North and you can say you met Abe Lincoln.
 Check out the mosaic details on the Tied to the River sculpture on the corner of West St. Germain and 10th Ave.
 S. Check out this guide to all of the public artwork in Greater St. Cloud!

 With all of the fun in store this fall, you might be thinking there isn’t room for any more – but you’re mistaken!
 The event calendar is full of fun seasonal ideas all throughout autumn.
-Head out to Harvest Fun Days at the Stearns History Museum for a kids activities, historic fun, food, and much more.
-Experience a wild fun time at Boo at the Zoo at Hemker Park & Zoo – costumes and trick or treating await!
+Head out to the Stearns History Museum for a kids activities, historic fun, food, and much more.
+Experience a wild fun time at Hemker Park & Zoo – costumes and trick or treating await during their Boo at the Zoo!
 Check out the full event calendar here for even more fun!